arrigonialberto86/funtime/dirichlet.md

 ## The posterior of a DP

-Despite being a fascinating subject, sampling from an overly complex prior distribution is not useful unless you learn how to sample from its posterior.
+Despite being a fascinating subject, sampling from an overly complicated prior distribution is not useful unless you learn how to sample from its posterior.
 Let's start by defining the Dirichlet-Multinomial conjugate model and its posterior.
 Let ![ps](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Cfn_phv%20%28p_1%2C%20p_2%20...%20p_k%29) be the vector of multinomial parameters (i.e. the probabilities for the different categories).
 If